shazraz/Behavioral-Cloning/writeup.md

-#**Behavioral Cloning**

-##Writeup Template

-###You can use this file as a template for your writeup if you want to submit it as a markdown file, but feel free to use some other method and submit a pdf if you prefer.
+**Behavioral Cloning Project**
 ---

-**Behavioral Cloning Project**

 The goals / steps of this project are the following:
 * Use the simulator to collect data of good driving behavior
 * Build, a convolution neural network in Keras that predicts steering angles from images
 * Train and validate the model with a training and validation set
-* Test that the model successfully drives around track one without leaving the road
+* Test that the model successfully drives around tracks without leaving the road
-* Summarize the results with a written report

 [//]: # (Image References)